Water privatisation in Dar es Salaam: Impact

+Water in Tanzania has become a costly commodity: while paying exorbitant water bills, many were forced to buy water from other private vendors at even higher rates.
+If customers failed to pay their water bills, Water Officers would shut off water supply.

 ActionAid UK claimed that water users in Dar es Salaam faced soaring bills and mass disconnections since 2003.
 It also said that City Water disconnected whole areas in an attempt to get people with illegal connections to pay up.
 They found that poor families turned to unsafe water supplies rather than pay the increased bills.
 "Donors have been pushing through a project in which 98% of the investment will go to the areas where the richest 20% of the population live," said Billy Abimbilla, director of ActionAid Tanzania.
-"Unprofitable areas" – where the poor reside – were given to non-governmental organizations and were not part of the area of the private responsibility.
+"Unprofitable areas" – where the poor reside – were given to non-governmental organisations and were not part of the area of the private responsibility.
 WaterAid, CARE and Plan International were to be subcontracted under World Bank funding to carry out water projects in low income areas which were unlikely to be served by the piped network for some time.
 This component of the World Bank project only accounted for $3-$4m, or roughly 2%, of the total project costs.

 Tanzania's water minister, Edward Lowassa, said that no new pipes have been installed, the company has not spent the money it had promised, water quality has declined, and that revenue has decreased.
 According to Mussa Billegeya of the Tanzania Association of NGOs (TANGO) Biwater was doing almost none of what they were supposed to do.
 They didn’t pay the lease fee to the government.
 They owed around US$3.5 million to the government in 2005.

 According to Cliff Stone, the British chief executive of City Water, the government breached the lease contract.
 He said that water quality and quantity had improved.
 He also claimed the Tanzanian government had given the company wrong data about water supplies and the delays were not of City Water's making.
 He also said the Tanzanian government owed the company US$3m.
 He acknowledged, however, that the project was well behind schedule and that no pipes had been installed.
 Biwater said it invested £7m in City Water.